JugPatel/image_processing/readme.md

-### README for Flask Image Compression API with Wand (ImageMagick)
+### **README for Flask Image Compression API with Pillow**

 ---

 #### **Overview**
 This project is a Flask-based API for compressing, rotating, and handling image files.
-It utilizes the **Wand library**, a Python wrapper for ImageMagick, to perform operations like resizing and correcting image orientations based on EXIF metadata.
+It utilizes the **Pillow library** (a fork of the Python Imaging Library) to perform operations like resizing and correcting image orientations based on EXIF metadata.

 ---